thazelart/terraform-validator/docs/Configuration.md

 Configure the pattern that should match each terraform resources.

-## `current_folder_class`
+## current_layer
 *Type: `string`*
 *Default: `default`*
-The `current_folder_class` permit you to select the configuration class you want to use in the current folder.
+The `current_layer` permit you to select the configuration layer you want to use in the current folder.

 ```
 # .terraform-validator.yaml
-current_folder_class: my_config
+current_layer: my_config
 ```

 ## Recursivity and configuration
-### `classes`
+### layers
-Each time you define a new class in your `.terraform-validator.yaml`, this is added to terraform-validator configuration for the current directory and its sub-directories.
+Each time you define a new layer in your `.terraform-validator.yaml`, this is added to terraform-validator configuration for the current directory and its sub-directories.

 for example, here is my root directory configuration file:
 ```
 # .terraform-validator.yaml
-classes:
+layers:
   cust1:
     files:
       default: